-I obtained my PhD from the Department of Political Science at University College London (UCL) and I am a 2024 - 2025 American Political Science Association (APSA) Congressional Fellow.
+I obtained my PhD from the Department of Political Science at University College London (UCL).
+I am currently a 2024 - 2025 American Political Science Association (APSA) Congressional Fellow.
 My research examines the internal dynamics of armed organizations and how they effect conflict processes and outcomes.
 Specifically, I explore how military socialization processes shape combatant attitudes and behaviors.
 I am also interested in how military training, leadership, and force deployment strategies impact patterns of civilian harm.
 To test my theories, I leverage mixed method data and comparative case studies.

 I am a former organizer of UCL's Conflict & Change Research Cluster and a former Visiting Scholar and member of George Washington University’s Institute for Security and Conflict Studies.
 I obtained my MSc in Security Studies from UCL and have a BA in History and Ancient Studies from Saint Joseph's University.